sty00A4/sty00A4/README.md

 ### Proc
 https://github.com/sty00A4/proc
-: A An interpreted programming language, implementing the concepts of rules and containers
+: An interpreted programming language, implementing the concepts of rules and containers

 # Repos I made